JerryWu96/3D_Printing/README.md

 ## Build with CMake

-Attention! `./voxelizer/CMakeLists.txt` is used for building in IDEs.
+Attention! `./voxelizer/CMakeLists.txt` is used for building in IDEs (As I mentioned, I used Clion).

 If you want to build using terminal/console, please use `./voxelizer/terminal/CMakeLists.txt`

 * MacOS-specific guide: